-(a)Represents charges incurred related to acquisitions and similar transactions, primarily consisting of change in control-related costs, professional service fees, and other third-party costs.
-Also includes incremental professional service fees incurred related to the initial public offering and subsequent one-time compliance efforts.
-The three and nine months ended September 30, 2023 and 2022 include a transaction bonus expense related to one of the Company's 2021 acquisitions.
+(b) Represents charges incurred related to acquisitions and similar transactions, primarily consisting of change in control-related costs, professional service fees, and other third-party cost.
+Also Transaction and acquisition related charges for the three months ended March 31, 2024 includes incremental approximately \$11.1 million of expense associated with the pending acquisition of Sterling, primarily consisting of legal, regulatory, and diligence professional service fees.
+The three months ended March 31, 2024 and 2023 also include insurance costs incurred related to the initial public offering and subsequent one-time compliance efforts.
+The three and nine months ended September 30, 2023 and 2022 include a transaction bonus expense related to one of the Company's 2021 acquisitions, offering.

-(b)Represents charges from organizational restructuring and integration activities, non-cash, and other charges primarily related to nonrecurring legal exposures, foreign currency (gains) losses, and (gains) losses on the sale of assets.
+(b) Represents charges from organizational restructuring and integration activities, non-cash, and other charges primarily related to nonrecurring legal exposures, foreign currency (gains) losses, and (gains) losses on the sale of assets.